www.solidarites.org

 Context

-The entire country is affected by growing poverty, particularly due to rampant inflation and chronic shortages, forcing millions of people into exile.
-To date, more than 7.7 million Venezuelans have left the country since 2015, constituting one of the world’s largest migration crises.
+Growing poverty is affecting the entire country, particularly due to rampant inflation and chronic shortages, forcing millions of people to leave the country.
+Since 2015, more than 7.9 million Venezuelans have left the country, constituting one of the world’s largest migration crises.

-Inside the country, the remaining population faces extremely precarious living conditions: more than 20 million people need humanitarian assistance, while access to clean water, food, healthcare, and education is severely compromised.
-In both rural and urban areas, water and electricity shortages, infrastructure degradation, and lack of access to basic services and affordable food are profoundly affecting people’s lives and dignity.
-In 2025, the situation continues to deteriorate, with Venezuela among the countries whose crisis has been forgotten by the international community.
+The remaining population inside the country faces extremely precarious living conditions: more than 20 million people require humanitarian assistance, and access to clean water, food, healthcare, and education is severely limited.
+In both rural and urban areas, the lack of water and electricity, deteriorating infrastructure, and limited access to basic services and affordable food are having a profound effect on people’s lives and dignity.
+The international community has forgotten the crisis in Venezuela.

 Our action

-Faced with the humanitarian crisis in Venezuela, SOLIDARITÉS INTERNATIONAL is providing a targeted response to meet the vital needs of the most vulnerable populations through local partners and in support of the State.
-The association is focusing its intervention in the areas most affected by the collapse of essential services.
-The organization is implementing emergency measures to improve access to drinking water, hygiene and sanitation (WASH), while supporting household food security.
-In collaboration with ECHO, the NGO is working to strengthen the resilience of local communities, particularly in the face of natural disasters in Sucre.
-SOLIDARITÉS INTERNATIONAL is thus able to meet their basic needs, particularly those related to water, hygiene and sanitation, through the distribution of hygiene kits and the restoration of water systems in health centers.
+In response to the humanitarian crisis in Venezuela, SOLIDARITÉS INTERNATIONAL is providing a targeted response to meet the vital needs of the most vulnerable populations through local partners and in support of the State.
+The association is focusing its intervention on areas most affected by the collapse of essential services.
+It is implementing emergency measures to improve access to drinking water, sanitation, and hygiene (WASH).
+In collaboration with ECHO, the NGO is strengthening the resilience of local communities in the state of Sucre, particularly in the face of natural disasters.
+SOLIDARITÉS INTERNATIONAL is also intervening by distributing hygiene kits and restoring water systems in health centers.

 Our impact

-Improving access to water, sanitation and hygiene services
+Improving access to sustainable sanitation and hygiene services in vulnerable communities

-- Emergency WASH support for populations affected by natural disasters (floods, etc.)
+• Emergency WASH support for populations affected by natural disasters such as floods

 Should you have any questions, please contact Xavier Lauth